-If you’ve done any reading on the internet lately, you’ve probably run across quite a few health related urban legends about BPA.
+If you’ve done any reading on the internet lately, you’ve probably run across quite a few health related urban legends or myths about BPA.
 One of the popular legends is that BPA causes cancer.
 For example, drinking from a plastic water bottle could cause such harm to the body.
 That would be quite important, if it were true.

-While it’s easy to find urban legends about BPA, it’s not so common to find media articles aimed at debunking the myths.
+While it’s easy to find urban legends about BPA, it’s not so common to find media articles aimed at debunking the BPA myths.
 Doing just that, the recent article from the Express addresses what really does and doesn’t contribute to the development of cancer.

-What Cancer Research UK has to say about BPA and plastic water bottles is important.
+What Cancer Research UK has to say about cancer risk, BPA and plastic water bottles is important.
 This organization’s answer to the question “Does using plastic bottles and containers cause cancer?” directly addresses the common urban legend:

 No. There is no good evidence that people can get cancer from using plastics.
 So, doing things like drinking from plastic bottles or using plastic containers and food bags won’t increase your risk of cancer.
-Some people think that chemicals that can be found in plastics, like bisphenol A (BPA) can get into our food or drink and then cause cancer.
+Some people think that chemicals that can be found in plastics, like Bisphenol A (BPA) can get into our food or drink and then cause cancer.
 Even though some studies have found certain chemicals in plastics can end up in things we may eat and drink, the levels are low, and within a range considered safe to humans.

 There you have it, but Cancer Research UK isn’t alone in its perspective.
 Government agencies around the world have reviewed the science on BPA and reach essentially the same conclusion.